 P.E. and Sports Premium

-We are delighted to announce that we, have achieved the School Games GOLD Mark Award for the 2021/22 academic year.
+We are delighted to announce that we, have achieved the School Games GOLD Mark Award for the second year running and for the 2022/23 academic year.

 The School Games Mark is a Government-led award scheme launched in 2012, facilitated by the Youth Sport Trust to reward and recognise school’s engagement in the School Games against a national benchmark and to celebrate keeping young people active, and we are delighted to have been recognised for our success.